msulaim/API-and-REST/Google Calendar Event Categorizer/README.md

 - ***Step 2:***
   - To obtain the *Calendar ID* of the Google Calendar you want to categorize on Google Calendars go to the calendar’s *settings and sharing* -> *Integrate calendar*          ->*Calendar ID*
   - Create a .yaml file which will store your configuration for the program, these configurations will include the email addresses and Calendar IDs for the Google Calendar you want to categorize.
-Consider the following structure
+Consider the structure shown in sample.yaml which inside the *Google Calendar Event Categorizer* folder
 *Name_of_Category_1:*
    *email_ids:*
       *Name_of_Calendar_1*: *email address_1*